sevann-radhak/codo-a-codo-p1/README.md

-To run this app locallly, run this steps in your terminal
+To run this app locallly, run these steps in your terminal once you have cloned this repository.

 ### `npm intall`

 ### `npm start`